Ceramic Dictionary

 Read more about: Majolica: 3 – Decorating / Majolica: Colors (f) Painting with one color

-Blunger is a mechanical container with electrically rotated arms or paddles, made to mix certain products with water such as slip.
+Blunger is a mechanical container with electrically rotating arms or paddles, made to mix certain products with water such as slip.
 Slip must be well mixed so the water penetrates between all particles.
-These machines are made in many different types and sizes for industrial use and for the small potter.
+These machines are produced in many different types and sizes for industrial use and for the small potter.

 Blurred colors occur when they bleed and spread into the glaze or into each other, something that can be either considered a fault or used as a decoration.
 It happens with many colors and depends greatly on the absorbability of the glaze that the colors are mixed with.
-In the Majolica method, it can be caused by decorating while the base is still too damp; the effect can be seen as a fault or used as a decoration.
+In the Majolica method it can be caused by decorating while the base is still too damp.

 Read more about: Wheel bats – handmade

-Boards for clay are known as modeling boards, they are wooden and made to work on using clay.
+Boards for clay are known as modeling boards, they are wooden and made for working on with clay.
 They can be purchased in different sizes and shapes: round, square.

 Read more about: Mold: 4 Made with bars of wood

 Body is the term used to describe the structural formula of a material.
-Clay bodies change according to where they are found and are mixed with other materials to produce special qualities.
+Clay bodies vary according to where they are found and are mixed with other materials to produce clays with special qualities.

 ca: COLORANTS